 In emergency situations, they are utilized in hydraulic works.

 They are used to protect roadway and railway surfaces against rock and stone falls.

-It keeps the slope stable near highways and railways, which are utilised as anti-erosion slopes.
+It keeps the slope stable near highways and railways, which are utilized as anti-erosion slopes.

 The strength of embankment soil is increased by combining this with geogrid reinforcement.

 1. Construction and Handling